We offer one of the top programs in the United States for Persian language study and Iranian studies.

-Program in Persian and Iranian Studies
+Funding for graduate students in Persian and Iranian Studies:

 - Roshan Graduate Fellowship for Persian and Iranian Studies

-- Taleghani Graduate Fellowship in Iranian Studies (external link)
+- Taleghani Graduate Fellowship in Iranian Studies

-Kamran Talattof Lecture Series in Persian Studies
+Kamran Talattof Lecture Series

 In an effort to stimulate lecture and colloquia with topics focused on Persian Studies, Professor Kamran Talattof recently provided seed money for a new lecture series in his name.
 The money will be used for travel expenses, lodging and honoraria to bring outstanding scholars to the University to speak on various aspects of Persian studies.
 Lecture Series information will be posted on this page, as well as the MENAS Events Calendar when scheduled.
 Contributions to the series are gladly accepted.